torin-st/misy2/readme.md

 Visit http://localhost:[randomPort]/api/instances/users-service to see list of registered instances of "users-service" services.
 The misy2-users-service will take about a minute to register itself in the registry and to refresh its own list of registered instances from the registry.

+### misy2-greeting-service

+This service is listening to the kafka's "users"-topic.
+And after receiving of a new message prints a message to the
+console:

+`...
+Listener: User is created: User{id=6, name='Andy'}`

 ### kafka